Home / South America / Uruguay / ALTO CIELO

 Solar power plant in Artigas, Uruguay.
 Approximate location -30.4214, -57.4574.

-ALTO CIELO is a 20 MW solar power plant in Artigas, Uruguay.
-Based on its capacity (estimated), it can supply roughly 8,509 homes (estimated).
+ALTO CIELO is a 26 MW solar power plant in Artigas, Uruguay.
+It is operated by Solarpack [100%].
+Based on its capacity (estimated), it can supply roughly 11k homes (estimated).
 It ranks #34 of 73 Uruguay power plants by installed capacity.
+Commissioned in 2016, it is around 10 years old — relatively modern.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, solar supplies about 5.1% of Uruguay's electricity; the national grid averages 80 gCO₂/kWh (97.8% low-carbon) (2025).

 Plant data: WRI Global Power Plant Database (CC BY 4.0), id URY0000834.